TheOdinProject/curriculum/jobs_jobs_jobs/preparing_to_interview.md

-# Preparing to Interview and Interviewing
+# Preparing to Interview and Interviewing for Web Development Jobs

 Interviewing is right up there with public speaking in the hierarchy of fears for most people.
 Not only are you performing for someone else but they're actively judging you the whole time... yikes!